Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Conclusion

 \section{Conclusion}

-In this paper, a unified visual-language Model called Popeye has been presented, excelling in uniformly handling multi-granularity ship detection tasks like HBB, OBB, pixel-level ship segmentation, and captioning.
+In this paper, a unified visual-language model called Popeye has been proposed, excelling in uniformly handling multi-granularity ship detection tasks like HBB, OBB, and pixel-level ship segmentation.
 Technically, a unified labeling paradigm has been developed to construct a dataset called MMShip, containing 81k multi-modal ship instruction-following data and covering multi-source RS images such as SAR and optical.
-Subsequently, a cross-modal image interpretation method and a knowledge adaption paradigm for the ship RS domain have been constructed, leveraging the language as a medium for bridging visual and language contexts and realizing a more universal paradigm for multi-source ship interpretation.
+Subsequently, a cross-modal image interpretation method and instruction adaption mechanism for the ship RS domain have been constructed, leveraging the language as a medium for bridging visual and language contexts and realizing a more universal paradigm for multi-source ship interpretation.
 In addition, Popeye is integrated with SAM to extend instance segmentation functionality without extra training expenses.
-Furthermore, we Extensive experiments have demonstrated that Popeye achieves robust zero-shot performances in multi-source ship imagery HBB detection, OBB detection, and pixel-level segmentation through natural language interactions.
+Furthermore, extensive experiments have demonstrated that Popeye achieves robust zero-shot performances in multi-source ship imagery HBB detection, OBB detection, and pixel-level segmentation through natural language interactions.